robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 ## Summary of Skills ##
  - I am a seasoned Java Software Architect and Tech Lead with a passion for testing, quality and build systems.
  - I am used to managing outsourced as well as distributed teams.
  - I'm a strong proponent of the Agile Principles.
-I've coached **XP** teams and used **Scrum**, but I believe team task process is usually less important than strong automated testing with **Continuous Integration/Delivery** practices.
-I studied Lean/Kanban principles on my MBA, and try to apply them to projects I work on.
+I've coached agile teams and use **Scrum**, but I believe team task process is usually less important than strong automated testing with **Continuous Integration/Delivery** practices.
+I studied **Lean/Kanban** principles on my MBA, and try to apply them to projects I work on.
  - I am confident communicating technical ideas, whether writing technical documentation, producing **UML** or other diagrams, running workshops or giving presentations.
  - I am experienced in writing testable requirements documentation, and negotiating sign-off processes.
  - I've worked in Finance IT for over 10 years, and I'm used to dealing with large, complex, long-running **Risk / Regulatory** projects with multiple stakeholders and distributed teams.
- - I have wide experience of tools like **Jenkins/Hudson, Team City, Gradle** and **Maven**.
+ - I have wide experience of CI tools like **Jenkins/Hudson, Team City, Gradle, GIT** and **Maven**.
  - Experience with current web technologies such as **JavaScript, jQuery, SVG, JSONP, CSS3, HTML5, WordPress, Drupal, PHP, React.js and Node.js**.
  - I've architected many relational-backed software systems from the ground up using **Oracle, MySQL and  Sybase**, and I've got an in-depth understanding of performance optimisation.